-Mechanical tools are no longer required for setting the trip values for the overtemperature protection.
-A software tool is used instead.
-The threshold value for the overtemperature protection can be set only if a code randomly generated by "Pilot ONE" beforehand is entered correctly.
+There is no longer a need for mechanical tools to set the trigger values of the overtemperature protection.
+It is replaced by a software engineering tool.
+The threshold value for the overtemperature protection can be set only if a code, randomly generated by "Pilot ONE", is entered correctly.
 As with the mechanical tool, accidental settings are thus prevented.
-The type of overtemperature protection function and of low level protection depends on the temperature control unit.